neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log

+### Day 10: January 28, 2019

+**Today's Progress**: Code is running into problems with Fetch + JWT Token + headers and gives a 403-Forbidden error.
+Meanwhile, I have learned how to use the chrome dev tools to trace the request in the curl or fetch format.
+**Thoughts:** Have to resolve the JWT token issue **Link to work:**

 ### Day 9: January 27, 2019

 **Today's Progress**: Some progress with the EdX API authentication token.
 Got some help from https://kigiri.github.io/fetch/